RadkoSS/RadCars/README.md

 - **Web API:** Enhancing the user experience and ensuring that the data presented is always up-to-date.
 - **Real-world Car Data:** Seeded to the Database, thanks to [TyresAddict](https://tiresaddict.com/help/databases/cars/)
 - **Real-world Cities Data:** The cities of Bulgaria seeded to the Database, thanks to [SimpleMaps](https://simplemaps.com/data/bg-cities)
-- **Background Jobs scheduling:** Auctions are ensured to begin at the desired StartTime and then end at the chosen EndTime thanks to background jobs scheduling.
+- **Background Jobs scheduling:** Auctions are ensured to begin at the desired StartTime and then end at the chosen EndTime thanks to background jobs scheduling with Hangfire (the Hangfire dashboard is secured for Admin access only in production).
 - **Real-Time dynamic refreshing:** Real-time refreshing with SignalR for the Auctions ensuring good user experience and instant refresh of pages when a change is being made.
 - **Real-Time Bidding system:** Real-Time bids with SignalR for the Auctions, only non-creator Users can bid to an Auction with amounts that meet the rules set by the Creator of the Auction.
 - **Email notifications:** Implemented SendGrid for email notifications on new registration and related to the user events in the application - for example, the Creator of the Auction is being notified on Auction End and users are getting notifications when a Listing they had added to their Favorites gets a price decrease by more than 4%.